-The great network of roads and highways has made America into a truly mobile country, gas shortages not withstanding.
+The great network of roads and highways has made America into a truly mobile country, gas shortages notwithstanding.
 People from every social class have at one time or another traveled the highways, often on long, tedious journeys for business or pleasure.
 What Duel does is take the mundane and create a tale of tension, apprehension and fear.
 David Mann (Dennis Weaver) is a typical, everyday sort of fellow.
 He has a job, a wife and family and the usual stress that results from his pursuit of the American dream.
 His job requires that he travel to see a client to make sure the client will not leave the firm that David works for.
 Add to this the fact that David just had a fight with his wife for not defending her from the amorous advances of another man.
 Yes, David set out on his business trip with a mind full of doubt.
-The very last thing David needed that morning was to become involved in a deadly cat and mouse game with an ominous semi truck.
+The very last thing David needed that morning was to become involved in a deadly cat and mouse game with an ominous semi-truck.
 David just wanted to pass the slower moving vehicle and winds up pulled into a game of tag along the deserted road way.
-What should have been a day that David saves the account and make up with his wife turns into a frantic struggle for his life.
+David could not possibly imagine the terror this day would bring.
+It should have been a day that David saves the account and make up with his wife turns into a frantic struggle for his life.

 While originally created as a made for television flick Duel remains a taut piece of cinema.
 There are several factors that have made this film work and remain such a cult classic.
 First, there is the role of David.
 He is not a hero; there is nothing particularly special about him.
 Dazed after an encounter with the truck we can identify with the sweat stains around his arm pits, the dazed look on his face and staggered gate.
 In more modern times we can also identify with the concept of road rage.
 While it has intensified in the past few years as long as men took their vehicles on the highway anger and aggression have surfaced.
 You have to remember that this story is back in those dim days before cell phones, air bags and teleconferences.
 Now the story would be a lot shorter.
 Either David would have met online with his client or called the police on his cell.
 This lack of current technology sets the stage nicely for one of my personal favorite themes, the reasonable man forced into dealing with the most unreasonable circumstances.
 David Mann is an isolated individual dealing with a fight for his life.